RitaRamo/smallcap/README.md

 pip install -r requirements.txt
 ```

-At the moment CLIP models based on ResNet are not available through HuggingFace so it is necessary to also install the original CLIP implementation from [here](https://github.com/openai/CLIP).

 #### Evaluation package

 Download Stanford models for computing SPICE (a slightly modified version of this [repo](https://github.com/daqingliu/coco-caption.git)):